nicolas-m-rey/fantum-sound/README.md

 To do list for Music Uploading Application

-* Set up devise for Users --> This is in progress
+* Set up devise for Users --> This is done

-* Set up Shrine and ActiveStorage for Image Uploads

-* Set up CarrierWave for Audio File Uploads
+* Set up CarrierWave for image/audio uploads --> This is in progress

-* Database creations/initialization
+* Database creations/initialization -- postgres

 * Connect everything in MVC